yesmeck/redux-modal/README.md

 [![Build Status](https://travis-ci.org/yesmeck/redux-modal.svg?branch=master)](https://travis-ci.org/yesmeck/redux-modal)

-Redux based modal.
+`redux-modal` connect your modal to the redux store, and let you control your modal by simply dispatching actions.

-Works with any React Modal Components.
+It should works with any React based modal component.

 ## Installation